scholarslab/scholarslab.github.io/collections/_posts/2022-11-01-call-for-dh-fellows-applications.md

 **Eligibility, Conditions, and Requirements**

 * Applicants must be ABD, having completed all course requirements and been admitted to candidacy for the doctorate in the humanities, social sciences or the arts at the University of Virginia.
-The fellowship is provided to students who have exhausted the financial support offered to them upon admission.
-As such, GSAS students will typically apply during their fifth year of study or beyond for a sixth year of support.
-The funding packages for Architecture School students operate on a different funding cycle.
+We have received some questions about how the Scholars’ Lab Graduate Fellowship in Digital Humanities will be affected by new departmental support packages.
+Going forward, including for the coming academic year, the Scholars’ Lab fellowship will provide $24,000 in living support during the academic year, and the package will include health insurance, fees, and tuition remission.
+No teaching is required as a part of the fellowship.
+Students will apply to this fellowship in their fifth year of the PhD for a sixth year of funding in conjunction with the Scholars’ Lab.
 As such, Architecture PhD students should confirm their eligibility with both [Brandon Walsh](mailto:bmw9t@virginia.edu) and their program director prior to applying.
 * Applicants are expected to have digital humanities experience, though this background could take a variety of forms.
 Experience can include formal fellowships like the [Praxis Program](http://praxis.scholarslab.org/), but it could also include work on a collaborative digital project, comfort with programing and code management, public scholarship, or critical engagement with digital tools.
 * Applicants must be enrolled full time in the year for which they are applying.
 * A faculty advisor must review and approve the scholarly content of the proposal.